nioinnovation/service_tests/README.md

 ## Subscriber / Publisher topic validation with JSON Schema

-You can also validate signals associated with publishers and subscribers by putting a json schema formatted json file in project/tests:
+You can also validate signals associated with publishers and subscribers by putting a json schema formatted json file in one of three locations: project_name/tests, project_name/, or one directory above project_name/.

 -  http://json-schema.org/
 -  https://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf